Hotel Adams: Hotel Adams (1910–1973)

 The hotel was quickly rebuilt after the fire.
 Only three days after the fire had consumed the first hotel, Adams had pitched in $75,000 for the rebuilding and, with clear demand for a modern hotel in the Phoenix area, an additional $43,000 was raised in only four minutes.

 Work on the new hotel began in January 1911 and was scheduled to be completed by September.
 After a brief work stoppage relating to the potential for prohibition in Phoenix, the building opened in stages with guests arriving on November 6, 1911, just in time for the territorial fair.
 On its first day, the hotel's usual 178 rooms were expanded to 186, all of which were occupied.
 The wireless transmitter on the roof had opened a couple of weeks earlier, in October 1911, and wirelessly linked Arizona with California for the first time.

 A nine-story addition was added in 1928, adding 112 rooms.
 Air conditioning was added in 1929 and the system was expanded in the 1930s, one of the first hotels in the world with the feature.

 Frances Bergen's first appearance came at the hotel's Corinthian Room.

 The hotel was sold in February 1972 for $2.3 million to Dallas company Continental Firms.
 Continental would sell to Vita Trading Co. in 1973.

 The hotel closed in May 1973.
 While the hotel had been built to survive another fire, the new fire code would have required the building to retrofit a sprinkler system which was deemed to be cost-prohibitive.
 Drawings for a new $20 million, 18-story Rodeway-branded hotel on the site were drawn up.

 The front five stories of the hotel was partially imploded on August 12, 1973, with the remaining twelve story rear part of the building coming down in late September.
 The second Adams was the first building in Arizona to be imploded.

 Current hotel (1975–)

 The new hotel opened in April 1975 and was initially known as the Adams Hotel.
 With 538 rooms, it was the largest hotel in Arizona at the time of opening.
 The new hotel initially struggled and Vita Corporation, the owners, filed for bankruptcy in 1976.
 In 1981, the hotel was first bought out of bankruptcy by a Prudential Insurance company subsidiary and subsequently became a member of the Hilton brand.
 The hotel was renamed the Adams Hilton.

 The hotel, known in the 1980s as the New Adams Hilton and the Phoenix Hilton, became the Phoenix Sheraton hotel sometime during early 1988.
 In 1991 it became the Omni Adams, and then became the Holiday Inn Crowne Plaza in 1993.
+It is now called the Renaissance Phoenix Downtown Hotel.